 The couch was one of my very first decisions and is still one of my favorites.
 It it is soft, velvety, and has survived many a take-out-spills.
-I ended up going with this dark grey velvet english roll arm to well 1.) repel food/drink stains as I am the messiest human on the planet, and 2.) bring a bit of the traditional architecture of the apartment into the decor.
+I ended up going with this dark grey velvet english roll arm from Interior Define to well 1.) repel food/drink stains as I am the messiest human on the planet, and 2.) bring a bit of the traditional architecture of the apartment into the decor.
 To play against the traditional sofa and the boho flokati rug (which was a very kind hand-me-down from Mrs. Henderson herself), I brought in this modern simple brass coffee table which also works with the other hits of brass that I have peppered throughout the room, and this black iron side table which is probably the most genius-ly designed side table ever (Sara also just informed me that genius-ly is not a word, so my apologies to all the grammar/english police that will probably tear apart my use of made-up words in the subsequent paragraphs).
 The art above the sofa is from German artist Michael Lentz who sells through Saatchi, and has some awesome work.
 I needed something very large (they are each 30″x40″) and graphic to play against the more traditional elements in the space, so these were the perfect pair.
 I had them framed by Framebridge using their Mercer Slim Frame and the float mount option.
 I am so happy with the way they turned out, and they still make me happy everyday.